Steel-Manning Workbench

 What you receive

-A single structured document — rendered in-browser, downloadable as PDF.
+A single structured document — rendered in-browser and downloadable as a PDF file.

 Argument Map